zhangsaithu/tide_demo/README.md

 2. Edit file paths (e.g., homepath) in the scripts based on your settings.

-3. Put the test data in the corresponding file.
+3. Put the test data in the /data folder if you want to predict your own data.
+Otherwise, directly run /codes/tide_test.py for our test data.

-4. Enjoy yourself.
+4. Enjoy yourself!

 If you have any questions, please feel free to contact me :)